Student Industry Projects

 4. Agreement establishment

-To protect the interests of both students and industry, participating organisations are required to sign the to sign the University’s Vocational Placement Letter Agreement.
+To protect the interests of both students and industry, participating organisations are required to sign the University’s Vocational Placement Letter Agreement.
 This outlines the terms of engagement, including intellectual property arrangements, which assign IP to your organisation.

 5. Project delivery